KKOB-FM: Classical KHFM

-Classic Rock and Hot Talk KBZU
+Classic rock and hot talk KBZU

 In early April 2001, 96.3 became a classic rock station branded as "The Buzzard", with the call sign changing to KBZU.
-"The Buzzard" challenged area rock radio rivals KIOT and KZRR, and used a slogan claiming to play "Real Classic Rock," featuring a mix that was somewhat harder than most classic rock stations at the time by avoiding songs that had crossed over onto the Top 40 charts.
-It played only classic bands and no modern rock that it dubbed as "weird."
+"The Buzzard" challenged area rock radio rivals KIOT and KZRR, and used a slogan claiming to play "Real Classic Rock", featuring a mix that was somewhat harder than most classic rock stations at the time by avoiding songs that had crossed over onto the Top 40 charts.
+It played only classic bands and no modern rock that it dubbed as "weird".
 That format also included the syndicated Bob & Tom Show in the morning, and in late 2006, it added Opie and Anthony in the afternoon.
-Nights with Alice Cooper also aired on "The Buzzard" at night in the last couple of years.
+Nights with Alice Cooper also aired on "The Buzzard" at night in later years.
 Some local personalities had also been featured as well throughout its run.
 Over the years, however, the station consistently lagged behind its competitors in the Arbitron ratings.

-The station aired a Hot Talk format, titled "96.3 The Buzz", from February 12, 2007 until August 2, 2008.
-The talk format featured Bob & Tom in morning and Opie and Anthony in the afternoon, along with Dennis Miller, Mike O'Meara (before that, Don & Mike), and Tom Leykis.
+The station aired a hot talk format, titled "96.3 The Buzz", from February 12, 2007, until August 2, 2008.
+Bob & Tom and Opie and Anthony retained their drive time slots; additional hosts included Dennis Miller, Mike O'Meara (before that, Don & Mike), and Tom Leykis.
 The station also featured locally produced programs, including the morning "zu", featuring "Chad" and "The Weezle".
 Citadel Broadcasting also divested KBZU to Last Bastion Station Trust on June 12, 2007, but it was reclaimed by the now-Cumulus Media effective April 30, 2013.

-KBZU aired a Spanish language sports talk format broadcasting the national ESPN Deportes Radio network from August 2, 2008 until May 15, 2009.
+KBZU aired a Spanish language sports talk format broadcasting the national ESPN Deportes Radio network from August 2, 2008, until May 15, 2009.
 This format generated no Arbitron ratings at all during its nine-month run.

 On May 22, 2009, KBZU returned to a classic rock music format branded as "96.3 The Mountain" with the slogan "Duke City's Classic Rock".
-All music and disc jockeys came from a satellite feed of The Classic Rock Experience, which was provided by Citadel Media (now Cumulus Media).
+All music and disc jockeys came from a satellite feed of The Classic Rock Experience, which was provided by Citadel Media.
 There was no local content, excluding commercials.